conan-io/conan-io.github.io/_posts/2017-05-25-bintray-support-conan-repositories.markdown

 ---
 layout: post
 comments: true
-title: JFrog Bintray Adds Support for Conan C/C++ Repositories  and Launches Conan-center Managed Central Repository
+title: JFrog Bintray Adds Support for Conan C/C++ Repositories and Introduces conan-center Managed Central Repository
 # other options
 ---

 We are very excited to announce support for Conan repositories on JFrog Bintray, the Universal Distribution Platform.

-Currently serving more than 2 Billion downloads per month, Bintray offers developers the fastest and most reliable way to publish and consume software releases.In addition, JFrog will soon launch conan-center which will become the central public repository for Conan packages and the ultimate resource for OSS packages for C/C++ development.
+Currently serving more than 2 Billion downloads per month, Bintray offers developers the fastest and most reliable way to publish and consume software releases.
+In addition, we will soon launch conan-center which will become the central public repository for OSS Conan packages for C/C++ development.

 Conan.io: Current challenges
 ============================